 ESOL - English for Speakers of Other Languages

-The Target Road School ESOL programme provides a comprehensive and interactive learning programme to enhance the ESOL child's use of English effectively for communication, social and academic needs through immersion in the four modes of English of listening, speaking, writing and reading are incorporated.
+The Target Road School ESOL programme provides a comprehensive and interactive learning programme to enhance the English Language Learner’s (ELL) use of English effectively for communication, social and academic needs through immersion in the four modes of English of listening, speaking, writing and reading.

-- ESOL reading promotes independence with activities to build word attack skills and reading strategies.
+- TRS uses the Ministry of Education’s Ready to Read series which supports multiple pathways to literacy.
+The ESOL reading promotes independence with activities to build word attack skills and various reading strategies.

-The classroom teacher sets homework sheets and these are bought to the ESOL sessions.
-We go through these with them to help them understand what is needed.
+The classroom teacher sets homework sheets and these may be brought to the ESOL sessions to help ELLs understand what is needed.

-Home classroom topics are also included within ESOL.
-Communications with the classroom teachers is on a regular basis.
-Teachers provide me with their Term Topics planning.
-With the use of visuals, photos, pictures, maps and diagrams, there is plenty of opportunity for writtenand oral support.
+With the use of visuals, photos, pictures, maps and diagrams, there is plenty of opportunity for written and oral support.

-Children are supplied with an ESOL set of readers to take home and share with family members.
+Children are encouraged to loan ESOL readers to take home and share with family members.
 Time is allocated to check the reading levels and to conduct reading assessments.
-This is done at all year levels when requested.

-Each child has a workbook and a scrapbook set-aside for these sessions.
-A folder is also provided for various activities to support their theme of study.
+Each child has a workbook and a scrapbook set-aside for ESOL sessions - these are available to parents at anytime.

-As children bring material and news from their country of origin to share with others, time will be given to allow for this.
-Rules for news and for sharing with others will be set out.
+The ELLs may bring material and news from their country of origin to share with others - time will be given to allow for this.

 Some useful web references for parents of ESOL children: